 About The Amazing Spaghetti

 He is married with 2 kids and moved to West Chester PA in 2014.
-He has full liability insurance.
+He has full liability insurance and is vaccinated.
 He has a current PA state teachers license, and that means he has cleared all federal and state background checks.

 To the left are photos of Dan with his kids (and a photo of one of his cats taken on new years eve - that cat is a party animal!).